 what we can never have?”
 Victor Byrd

-In exploring the mind’s tendencies, we learn from modern research that the mind (brain) is genetically programmed; we are hard wired to turn toward the pleasant and to avoid the unpleasant.
+Yet, like all beings, I too just wanted to be happy.
+We can all recognize the goodness of that wish and that inquiry.
+The Dalai Lama has famously said “I believe that the very purpose of our life is to seek happiness.”
+My body and mind are genetically programmed, hard wired to turn toward the pleasant and to be alert to, and then flee, the unpleasant.
 It makes sense.
-As simple organisms and later as mammals living in the wild, the beings that were able to perceive and avoid the dangerous and the unpleasant were more likely to avoid becoming someone else’s dinner.
-It is normal.
-It is how human life, the human brain, simply is.
+My ancestors who were able to find what was nourishing and escape what was dangerous and unpleasant were more likely to maintain the protection of their social groups and more able to avoid becoming some predator’s dinner.
+My seeking happiness was normal.
+It is how human life, the human brain, simply is for all of us.
 It is good.
-As a survival strategy, it has helped us eat food that is not poison, care for our young, and not get run over by elephants.
+As a survival strategy, it has enabled humans to eat enough food that is not poison, to care for our young and one another, and to not get run over by elephants.